zksecurity/RFCs/source/starknet/fri.md

 }
 ```

+The layer 0 polynomial is not part of the protocol, we assume that it comes from somewhere and that we can query evaluations of it in a coset $3 \cdot \omega_e$ where $\omega_e$ is the generator of the evaluation domain.
+In the [Starknet STARK protocol](stark.html) it represents a blown up evaluation domain, that is, an evaluation domain that is a larger power of 2 than the evaluation domain used in the protocol.

 ```py
 # TODO: step_sizes is ignored!
 Shouldn't we check that the layer cfg are properly following the step sizes?